helikon-labs/submerge/submerge-docs/docs/mycelium_spec.md

 - [ ] Mostly, we are tracking XCM on chain with events, but important thing is, we should know which extrinsic emitted the event.
 Need to properly maintain event->extrinsic mapping.
     - This could be made with Crystal APIs itself.
 For every block, we can find all events (with `/blocks/:block_ref/events`).
 In response, we get extrinsic hash.
 All other events emitted from the extrinsic can be found with `/extrinsics/:extrinsic_hash/events` and more details about extrinsic itself can be found with `/extrinsics/:extrinsic_hash`.
 With this, we can properly establish event->extrinsic mapping.

-- [ ] Most of the `messageQueue.processed` has a `id` parameter in it, but it does not match with actual corelational key which we can use to find source chain XCM details.
+- [ ] Most of the `messageQueue.processed` has a `id` parameter in it, but it does not match with actual corelation key which we can use to find source chain XCM details.
 Need to look into it.

 These are few answers, we will look for next.